 This study is designed to evaluate what factors might influence the levels of HIV DNA in blood and across the body during antiretroviral therapy (ART) as well as HIV RNA rebound dynamics in various tissues after ART interruption.
-To do this, we will engage and enroll people living with HIV who are either close to the end of their lives or who are ≥50 years of age and living with one or more serious potentially life-threatening conditions.
+To do this, we will engage and enroll people living with HIV who are very sick and have less than six months to live.
 These participants will be very interested in helping HIV researchers understand more about how HIV lives throughout the human body (for example in gut, lymph nodes, genital tract, brain and other sites).
 Therefore, as part of this study, we will enroll 30 motivated people living with HIV and we will follow and characterize them during the last few months of their life and then characterize the HIV that can be found throughout their body after they die.